-“Our effort is about where do we start and how do we give guidance until we get the data where we can say ‘for this use case we need to ask these questions,'” she said.
+“Our effort is about where do we start and how do we give guidance until we get the data where we can say ‘for this use case, we need to ask these questions,'” she said.
 “And every demographic question is not required for every survey.
-At the end of the day, it’s about what are your hypothesis, what do you need to test and what’s the goal?
+It’s about your hypothesis, what you need to test, and what’s the goal.
 What are the right demographic questions to get the right sample for that purpose?”

 The evolution of people’s identities

 Shannon said demographic questions are top of mind because there’s been an evolution of how people identify.

 Those evolutions include:

 “You cannot not see that happening,” Shannon said.
 “Take what Tchicaya has been saying as the base and then pile on top of what has been happening.”